-In this section, we first present an overview of mmWave Multiple-Input Multiple Output (MIMO) radars.
-Then, we formalize the problems of combining the information obtained by the different radars in the network at a central fusion entity, and of estimating their relative positions and orientations.
+In this section, we first present an overview of mmWave multiple-input multiple-output (MIMO) radars.
+Then, we formalize the problems of combining the information obtained by the different radars in the network at a central fusion entity and estimating their relative positions and orientations.

-A. mmWave MIMO radars
+A. mmWave MIMO Radars

-A MIMO FMCW radar jointly estimates the distance, the radial velocity, and the angular position of the targets with respect to the radar itself [27].
-During the sensing process, the radar transmits sequences of linear chirp signals with bandwidth \mathcal{B} .
-A full sequence, or "radar frame", is repeated with a period of T_s seconds.
+An MIMO frequency-modulated continuous-wave (FMCW) radar jointly estimates the distance, the radial velocity, and the angular position of the targets with respect to the radar itself [27].
+During the sensing process, the radar transmits sequences of linear chirp signals with bandwidth $\mathcal{B}$ .
+A full sequence, or "radar frame," is repeated with a period of $T_s$ seconds.
 The distance, r, and velocity, v, of the targets are computed from the frequency shift induced by the delay of each reflection, usually by applying discrete Fourier transform (DFT) processing.
-The FMCW radar distance resolution is related to the bandwidth \mathcal{B} by $\Delta r = c/(2\mathcal{B})$, where c is the speed of light.
-This makes mmWave devices accurate to the level of a few centimeters using a bandwidth of 2-4 GHz [4].
-Furthermore, using a 2D array of multiple receiving antennas makes it possible to obtain the angle of arrival (AoA) of the reflections along the azimuth (θ) , and the elevation (φ) domains, by leveraging phase shifts across different antenna elements.
-The azimuthal AoA resolution depends on the number of antennas N in the array and is given by $\Delta \theta = \lambda / (Nd \cos \theta)$, where d is the spacing between the antennas.
-Due to the high ranging resolution, a human presence in the environment generates a large number of reflecting points, which are detected by the radar.
-This set of points, usually termed radar point cloud, can be transformed into the 3-dimensional Cartesian space using the distance, azimuth, and elevation angles information of the multiple body parts.
-Each point is described by a vector $[x, y, z]^T$ including the point's spatial coordinates x, y, z obtained by transforming r, θ and φ .
-Movement trajectories can be tracked across time from the point-clouds.
+The FMCW radar distance resolution is related to the bandwidth $\mathcal{B}$ by $\Delta r = c/(2\mathcal{B})$ , where c is the speed of light.
+This makes mmWave devices accurate to the level of a few centimeters using a bandwidth of

+2-4 GHz [4].
+Furthermore, using a 2-D array of multiple receiving antennas makes it possible to obtain the angle of arrival (AoA) of the reflections along the azimuth ( $\theta$ ) and the elevation $(\phi)$ domains, by leveraging phase shifts across different antenna elements.
+The azimuthal AoA resolution depends on the number of antennas N in the array and is given by $\Delta \theta = \lambda / (Nd \cos \theta)$ , where d is the spacing between the antennas.
+Due to the high-ranging resolution, a human presence in the environment generates a large number of reflecting points, which are detected by the radar.
+This set of points, usually termed radar point cloud, can be transformed into the 3-D Cartesian space using the distance, azimuth, and elevation angles information of the multiple body parts.
+Each point is described by a vector $[x, y, z]^T$ including the point's spatial coordinates x, y, z obtained by transforming $r, \theta$ , and $\phi$ .
+Movement trajectories can be tracked across time from the point clouds.

-B. Sensor fusion in mmWave radar networks
+B. Sensor Fusion in mmWave Radar Networks

-Consider a mmWave radar network consisting of S monostatic radar sensors.
-Each radar has local computational capabilities and a communication interface that enables them to transmit information to a FC.
-The sensors are identified by indices s = 1, ..., S, while quantities related to the FC are denoted by superscript ^c.
-All radar sensors operate at discrete time steps of duration T_s , indexed by variable k.
-The FC also operates at discrete time steps that, in general, may have a different duration T_c and are indexed by variable m.
+Consider an mmWave radar network consisting of S monostatic radar sensors.
+Each radar has local computational capabilities and a communication interface that enables them to transmit information to an FC.
+The sensors are identified by indices s = 1, ..., S, while quantities related to the FC are denoted by superscript c.
+All radar sensors operate at discrete time steps of duration $T_s$ , indexed by variable k.
+The FC also operates at discrete time steps that, in general, may have a different duration $T_c$ and are indexed by variable m.